 The Real VISA

-Career assessment tools help you explore what I call The Real V.I.S.A.
+Career assessment tools help us answer these questions by exploring what I call The Real V.I.S.A.
 This is an acronym where the letters mean Values, Interests, Skills and Abilities.

-Below are free or low cost career assessment tools to use to help you get clarity on .
-Discuss the results with a career coach.
-This is not an exhaustive list by any means and I have indicated who could most benefit from the assessment.
+Below are free or low cost career assessment tools to use to help in this process.
+This is not an exhaustive list by any means and I have indicated who could most benefit from the assessment eg Anyone.

 Visit a career center or ask a career coach to help you put your findings in context.